About the CWC

 - Actively identify and encourage suitable candidates to attend Learning Facilitator training.

-- In conjunction with the Technical and Safety Committee, produce the Certificate of Proficiency (CoP) exams.
+- Produce the Certificate of Proficiency (CoP) exams.